lichess-org/broadcaster/README.md

    ./scripts/release
    ```

-1. Github workflow will build the app for each OS, create a release, and attach the artifacts.
+2. Github workflow will build the app for each OS, create a release, and attach the artifacts.

+   * Approve the signing request in the SignPath dashboard when the workflow gets to that step.

-1. Update the "Check for Updates" endpoint
+3. Update the "Check for Updates" endpoint

 When ready to recommend the update, change [`version.json`](https://github.com/lichess-org/broadcaster/blob/main/updater/version.json)